retrievercommunications/barking-web-service-getting-started/README.md

 * [Java](Java/README.md)

 Besides the language specific guides, we would recommend using an independent tool like [SoapUI](https://www.soapui.org/) to test connectivity.
+[Here](SoapUI/README.md) is a short guide on using SoapUI to test your connection with the Barking Web Service interface.

 **Note:** This guide will only help you to get started, it is not meant to replace the Retriever Barking Integration document which details the full Web Service interface specification.